WKDM: History

-In 1960 WBNX was sold to United Broadcasting.
-By the mid-1960s, WBNX was airing a Spanish contemporary music format during most of its hours, with some Jewish-oriented and Italian-language programming on weekends.
+In 1960, WBNX was sold to United Broadcasting.
+By the mid-1960s, the station was airing a Spanish contemporary music format during most of its hours, with some Jewish-oriented and Italian-language programming on weekends.

-In 1984 the station changed the call letters to WKDM and became a full-time operation as United paid WAWZ owner Pillar of Fire to give up its portion of the time-share (WAWZ continued to operate on FM).
+In 1984, WBNX changed call letters to WKDM.
+It became a full-time operation after United paid WAWZ owner Pillar of Fire to give up its portion of the time-share (WAWZ continued to operate on FM).
 It remained successful until the advent of a full-time Spanish language format on WSKQ-FM in 1989, which pulled away listeners.
-As a result, in the early 1990s the station began to carry more leased-access/brokered shows.
-In 1992 it went completely brokered, and was sold to Multicultural in 1994.
+As a result, in the early 1990s, the station began to carry more leased-access/brokered shows.
+In 1992, it went completely brokered, and was sold to Multicultural in 1994.

-In 1999 Multicultural transferred WKDM to Mega Communications in exchange for cash and various Washington D.C. area stations.
+In 1999, Multicultural transferred WKDM to Mega Communications in exchange for cash and various Washington D.C. area stations.
 Mega changed the call letters to WNNY and instituted an all news Spanish format (Noticas 1380).
 Eventually, the all-news evolved into a news/talk format.
-This format was not successful, and by 2002 Mega had changed the call letters to WLXE and the format to Mexican pop music as "X-1380".
+This format was not successful, and on July 24, 2002, at midnight, Mega had changed the call letters to WLXE and the format to Mexican pop music as "X-1380".
 A few months later, Multicultural bought the station back and reinstated the WKDM call sign and the brokered programming policy.

-Since 2007, WKDM has broadcast in Mandarin Chinese 24 hours a day Monday through Friday, featuring drama, popular music, talk shows, news program, children’s programs and sports, as well as programs from China and Taiwan.
+Since 2007, WKDM has broadcast in Mandarin Chinese 24 hours a day Monday through Friday, featuring drama, popular music, talk shows, news program, children's programs and sports, as well as programs from China and Taiwan.